 Matt holds Masters Degrees in Modern Languages and Organisational Behaviour.

 With a Master’s Degree in Applied Media Research and his expertise in survey methodology, data analysis and statistics, Martin helps clients to develop comprehensive, actionable insights regarding their customers’experiences and expectations.
 In 5 years of conducting research for Factworks, he gained profound skills in managing research for clients from the digital industry, e.g. for a global social network.
 Martin is actively driving innovative research approaches and regularly presents at renowned market research conferences.

 Patrick Osborne is the Head of Customer Insights & Analysis at QVC UK, one of the world’s leading direct-to-customer retailers.
 In his role he works with qualitative & quantitative research alongside data analytics, AI and machine learning.
 He has worked in customer research and data analytics for 25 years across retail, financial services and consultancy.

-Mike is the founder of What Next Strategy & Planning.
+Mike is the founder of What Next Strategy & Planning and industry technology website - Insight Platforms.
 He advises insight teams, agencies and software companies on change, technology and growth strategy.